shadowash8/ashrwm/README.md

 ## Building

 Run `zig build`.
-All dependencies will be fetched by Zig and built from source, producing a statically linked `rijan` binary.
+All dependencies will be fetched by Zig and built from source.

 Requires Zig 0.15, a statically linked Zig binary can be obtained from https://ziglang.org/download/.